-During a special inspection, the CCHA generally will inspect only those deficiencies that were reported.
-However, the inspector will record any additional health and safety HQS deficiencies that are observed and will require the responsible party to make the necessary repairs.
+During an interim inspection, the CCHA generally will inspect only those deficiencies that were reported.
+However, the inspector will record any additional HQS deficiencies that are observed and will require the responsible party to make the necessary repairs.

-If the annual/biennial inspection has been scheduled or is due within 90 days of the date the special inspection is scheduled the CCHA may elect to conduct a full annual/biennial inspection.
+If the periodic inspection has been scheduled or is due within 90 days of the date the interim inspection is scheduled the CCHA may elect to conduct a full inspection.

 8-II.E.
-QUALITY CONTROL INSPECTIONS [24 CFR 982.405(b); 24 CFR 985.3(e); HCV GB, p.
+SUPERVISORY QUALITY CONTROL INSPECTIONS [24 CFR 982.405(b); 24 CFR 985.3(e); HCV GB, p.
 10-32]